yiisoft/yii2/framework/UPGRADE.md

       } elseif (attribute.id === 'something') {
           // the event is triggered before validating "something" }
-      // if you want to cancel the validation, do the following:
+      // if you want to cancel the validation, return a boolean false.
-      // event.isValid = false;
   });
   ```